 With that said, we must add right away that you shouldn’t rush downloading any of these just yet.

 Why?
 Based on the testing we did for this Betternet review, we’ve noticed there are some major differences between these versions.

-Let’s start with the worst possible, the Mozilla Firefox browser extension.
+Let’s start with the worst possible – the Google Chrome browser extension.
 It’s a plain disaster.
 It really seems that this provider only included this extension to be able to boast having this section covered.
-The Google Chrome extension is not much better, either.
-Unfortunately, it may have DNS and WebRTC leaks.
+Unfortunately, it may have DNS and WebRTC leaks as well.